When determining your need for disability insurance, consider how long you can go without income if you are unable to work.

-The basic concept behind insurance is protecting something that has great value– such as cars, homes, artwork and, of course, our lives.
+The basic idea behind insurance is to protect something of great value, such as a car, a home, artwork, or, of course, our lives.

-Imagine that you, or a breadwinner, are seriously injured and unable to work for an extended period of time.
-How will your family manage while you recover?
-Disability insurance replaces part of your income if you become ill or get injured and can’t work.
-Anyone who works should have disability insurance.
+Assume you or a breadwinner has been seriously injured and is unable to work for an extended period of time.
+How will your family cope while you’re away?
+If you become ill or injured and are unable to work, disability insurance will replace a portion of your income.
+Every employee should have disability insurance.

-Some employers purchase short-term and/or long-term group disability insurance so they can offer coverage to their employees.
-While anyone can apply for disability insurance as an individual, there are advantages to having employer-sponsored coverage.
-For example, when a person is covered through her employer’s group plan, she does not have to prove insurability.
-The only requirement for eligibility in a group plan is employment by the sponsoring company.
+Some businesses buy short-term and/or long-term group disability insurance in order to provide coverage to their employees.
+While anyone can apply for disability insurance on their own, having employer-sponsored coverage has advantages.
+For example, if a person is covered under her employer’s group plan, she does not need to demonstrate insurability.
+The only requirement for group plan eligibility is employment with the sponsoring company.

-This coverage typically pays approximately two-thirds of a worker’s pre-disability income and compensation only occurs in cases where illness or injury is work-related.
-The majority of long-term disability cases are not job-related.
+This coverage typically pays about two-thirds of a worker’s pre-disability income, and compensation is only paid when the illness or injury is work-related.
+The vast majority of long-term disability cases are not related to work.

-Qualifying for disability through the Social Security Administration is not assured, and benefits, which are determined by a worker’s salary and work history, are not that generous.
-So, to better protect your career, future earnings potential, and your family, disability insurance is a logical choice.
+Qualifying for disability benefits through the Social Security Administration is not guaranteed, and benefits are not particularly generous, as they are determined by a worker’s salary and work history.
+So, disability insurance is a logical choice to better protect your career, future earnings potential, and family.